A eucalyptus-loving marsupial under threat

 - A further survey conducted by the University of Western Sydney with the National Parks and Wildlife Service in 2003 found no animals at all.
 It is likely that the Koala population on Barrenjoey Peninsula remains in serious decline.

-Sadly, in Pittwater it is now very rare to meet a Koala in the wild.
-However, there are still small populations on Barrenjoey Peninsula and in Ku-ring-gai Chase National Park, and possibly also in Garigal National Park.
-These populations are isolated from each other by the density of urban development in Mona Vale and Newport and the lack of bushland corridors.
+Sadly, in Pittwater you will not see a Koala in the wild.
+However, there are still small populations in Ku-ring-gai Chase National Park, and possibly also in Garigal National Park.
+These populations are isolated from each other by the density of urban development and the lack of bushland corridors.

 What does it eat?

 Few people would think of the Koala without thinking of gum trees too – and with good reason!
 The Koala has an unusual diet; they feed exclusively on the foliage of certain eucalyptus trees, specifically trees belonging to the following genera:

 Koalas are highly selective about their food trees; studies have shown that Koalas will focus on one or two locally available eucalypt species.
 They may even select a favorite tree, returning again and again to feed on its foliage.
 Even within one area, species that are favoured food trees in some situations may be less favoured when growing on different soils or landscapes.
 So it is important to know as much as possible about the Koala’s specific food preferences in each region.
 The more we know, the better we can protect and preserve their food trees.

 If necessary, the Koala will also feed on the foliage of other eucalypt species and other types of trees, including non-native trees.

 After spending their nights feeding on up to half a kilogram of leaves, the Koala will spend most the day sleeping.
 Curled tightly in the fork of two branches, it conserves its energy, slowly digesting leaves that are tough and full of oil.